 What did we learn from the July 4 test?

 The missile appears capable of traveling at least 6,500 kilometers (4,000 miles), which is a big increase over the May 14 test.
 This puts it in the ICBM category, which is defined as a missile with range longer than 5,500 kilometers (3,400 miles).
-Its range would allow it reach all of Alaska and parts of the Hawaiian island chain, but it would still fall about 1,500 kilometers (950 miles) short of the US West Coast (Seattle) and roughly 2,500 kilometers (1,550 miles) short of reaching big cities like San Francisco or Los Angeles.
+Its range would allow it reach all of Alaska and parts of the Hawaiian island chain.

-We're still analyzing this missile based on photos North Korea released, which will help us understand what next steps North Korea may take in its missile program.
-But the advances demonstrated over the past few months strongly suggest that unless Pyongyang agrees to halt its missile testing, it will continue to increase its missile range and eventually have the ability to reach the west coast and other targets with a nuclear warhead.
+The advances demonstrated over the past few months strongly suggest that unless Pyongyang agrees to halt its missile testing, it will continue to increase its missile range and eventually have the ability to hit the US Mainland with a nuclear warhead.